 Effexor XR is not approved for use in pediatric patients [see Use in Specific Populations (8.4)].

 (pooled, 8 weeks)

 Interstitial lung disease and eosinophilic pneumonia associated with venlafaxine therapy have been rarely reported.
-The possibility of these adverse events should be considered in venlafaxine-treated patients who present with progressive dyspnea, cough or chest discomfort.
-Such patients should undergo a prompt medical evaluation, and discontinuation of venlafaxine therapy should be considered.
+The possibility of these events should be considered in Effexor XR-treated patients who present with progressive dyspnea, cough or chest discomfort.
+Such patients should undergo a prompt medical evaluation, and discontinuation of Effexor XR should be considered.

 Most Common Adverse Reactions